JackPadalino/AMSCSApp/README.md

 - Forums allow students to ask questions and mark each other's solutions as 'helpful'

 #### Next steps:
+- Complete 'My activity' page to show a user all their posts and comments
 - Need to delete all unused profile pictures from AWS S3 buckets - consider separating profile and creating a 'profile pics' model - this way you can associate pics with users, and delete all unused photos from db and AWS